Professor Helen King

 I enjoy working with the wider public too, and co-led a Martin Randall Travel cruise with the theme 'Ancient Greek Philosophy and Medicine' as well as speaking on one of the company's weekend events on the nature of history.
 In September 2013 I led a history of medicine tour of Italy for the second time, and will be doing so again in 2015.

-I am a Monthly Contributor on the blog Wonders and Marvels and have written for The Conversation on the topics of the medical use of excrement, bearded ladies, the myths of Hippocrates and ancient beliefs surrounding menstruation.
+I am a Monthly Contributor on the blog Wonders and Marvels and have written for The Conversation on the topics of the medical use of excrement, bearded ladies, the myths of Hippocrates, ancient beliefs surrounding menstruation, and the links between modern 'vaginal steaming' and ancient treatments by fumigation.

 Podcast of 'In Our Time' episode on Galen, with Caroline Petit and Vivian Nutton, October 2013.